tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 ### Question #3.1: How do those algorithms minimize latency?

-A router can control queueing using one of several algorithms.
+A router can control latency using one or more of the SQM algorithms.
-In general, the algorithms use a variation on this mechanism:
+In general, these algorithms use a variation of this technique:

-1. Separate the arriving packets for each traffic flow (each individual connection) into its own queue.
+1. Place the arriving packets of each traffic flow (each individual connection from each computer on the local network) into their own queue.
 2. In a round-robin fashion, remove a small batch of packets from a queue and transmit those packets through the (slow) bottleneck link.